Gabby Giffords: Post-congressional activities

-In January 2013, Giffords still had difficulty speaking and walking, and her right arm was paralyzed.
-She continued to undergo speech and physical therapy.

-On January 8, 2014, Giffords marked the third anniversary of the shooting by going skydiving.
-Giffords said on an interview with the Today show, "Oh, wonderful sky.
-Gorgeous mountain.
-Blue skies.
-I like a lot.
-A lot of fun.
-Peaceful, so peaceful."
+In 2019, GIFFORDS sued the Federal Election Commission, alleging the regulatory agency failed to take action against the National Rifle Association for alleged campaign finance violations.
+The lawsuit, filed by GIFFORDS and the Campaign Legal Center, states the FEC did not respond to multiple complaints accusing the NRA of using shell organizations to donate more than the legal amount to the campaigns of President Trump and six Republican Senate candidates.

+In October 2021, GIFFORDS launched an affiliated program focused on promoting community-based solutions to gun violence in American cities.
+Called GIFFORDS Center for Violence Intervention, this program began hosting the annual Community Violence Intervention Conference, the largest gathering of community violence experts and advocates in the United States.

+GIFFORDS was a key player in the Biden administration’s efforts against gun violence, providing research and policy suggestions that contributed to 2022’s Bipartisan Safer Communities Act, the administration’s numerous executive actions on guns, and the formation of the White House Office of Gun Violence Prevention in 2023.

+In 2024, GIFFORDS Law Center to Prevent Gun Violence—the legal arm of GIFFORDS— settled a major lawsuit against ghost gun company Polymer80 on behalf of Philadelphia, and undertook similar litigation in other parts of the country.
+In 2024, GIFFORDS Law Center was also active in the Supreme Court case United States vs. Rahimi, which was decided in favor of GIFFORDS Law Center’s position.

-The White House awarded Giffords the Presidential Medal of Freedom on July 7, 2022.
-She was the Grand Marshal of the 2023 Rose Parade and presided over the Rose Parade and the Rose Bowl game.
+President Joe Biden awarded Giffords the Presidential Medal of Freedom for her courage while recovering from her shooting and persistence in fighting for change on July 7, 2022.
+She was among recipients that “demonstrate the power of possibilities and embody the soul of the nation — hard work, perseverance, and faith,” according to the Biden administration.
+In 2023 she was the Grand Marshal of the Rose Parade and presided over both the parade and the Rose Bowl game.

 Personal life

 Giffords married U.S. Navy captain and NASA astronaut Mark Kelly on November 10, 2007.
 Kelly was the Space Shuttle's pilot on the STS-108 and STS-121 missions, was the commander of STS-124 and STS-134, and became a U.S. Senator for Arizona in 2020.

 Giffords is a former member of the Arizona regional board of the Anti-Defamation League.
 After Hurricane Katrina struck in August 2005, Giffords spent time as a volunteer in Houston, Texas, in relief efforts for hurricane victims.
 She wrote about her experience in the Tucson Citizen.

-Giffords is an avid reader, and was featured on NPR's Weekend Edition on July 9, 2006, talking about her love of books.
+Prior to her injury, Giffords was an avid reader, and was featured on NPR's Weekend Edition on July 9, 2006, talking about her love of books.
 She was periodically interviewed in 2007 together with Illinois Republican Peter Roskam on NPR's All Things Considered.
 The series focused on their experiences as freshman members of the 110th Congress.